US House to vote next week on TikTok crackdown bill

 "Why are Members of Congress complaining about hearing from their constituents?
 Respectfully, isn’t that their job?" the company said on X.

-The bill would give ByteDance 165 days to divest TikTok; if it did not, app stores operated by Apple, Google and others could not legally offer TikTok or provide web hosting services to ByteDance-controlled applications.
+The bill would give ByteDance 165 days to divest TikTok; if it did not, app stores operated by Apple (AAPL.O) Google (GOOGL.O) and others could not legally offer TikTok or provide web hosting services to ByteDance-controlled applications.

 White House press secretary Karine Jean-Pierre on Wednesday praised the proposal, saying the administration wants "to see this bill get done so it can get to the president's desk."